knockout/knockout/README.md

 ## What to Use Knockout for

-**Knockout** makes it easier to create rich, responsive display and editor user interfaces like for example shopping carts with a clean underlying data model.
+**Knockout** makes it easier to create rich and responsive user interfaces for both displaying and editing data - for example shopping carts - with a clean underlying data model.

 ## When to Use It

-Any time you have sections of UI that update dynamically (e.g., changing depending on the user’s actions or when an external data source changes), **Knockout** can help you implement it more simply and maintainably.
+Any time you have sections of UI that update dynamically (e.g., changing depending on the user’s actions or when an external data source changes), **Knockout** can help you implement it in a simpler and more maintainable way.

-Headline features:
+Key features:

-+ **Elegant dependency tracking** - automatically updates the right parts of your UI whenever your data model changes.
++ **Elegant dependency tracking** - automatically updates the necessary parts of your UI whenever your data model changes.
 + **Declarative bindings** - a simple and obvious way to connect parts of your UI to your data model.
-You can construct a complex dynamic UIs easily using arbitrarily nested binding contexts.
+You can construct complex dynamic UIs easily using arbitrarily nested binding contexts.
-+ **Trivially extensible** - implement custom behaviors as new declarative bindings for easy reuse in just a few lines of code.
++ **Easily extensible** - implement custom behaviors as new declarative bindings for easy reuse in just a few lines of code.

 Additional benefits: